-- The value of the Server interfaces parameter must be the IP address of the network adapter that is used to connect the PC with the robot. - The value of the Host parameter must be set to the IP address of the target gripper. - 192.168.125.30 is the default address for the Right gripper and 192.168.125.40 is for the left one. - The value of the Port parameter must be set to 69. - In the Local File text box, select the image stored on the PC with which ٠ the target gripper is to be upgraded. - The value of the Block Size parameter must be set to 512. - 3 Power on the target gripper again through the Enable Power To Gripper button. - 4 When the network LED on the target gripper begins blinking, click the Put button on the Tftp Client tab page.
+- The value of the Server interfaces parameter must be the IP address of the network adapter that is used to connect the PC with the robot. - The value of the Host parameter must be set to the IP address of the target gripper. - 192.168.125.30 is the default address for the gripper. - The value of the Port parameter must be set to 69. - In the Local File text box, select the image stored on the PC with which the target gripper is to be upgraded. - The value of the Block Size parameter must be set to 512.

+4 Power on the target gripper again through the Enable Power To Gripper button.